- Forms

 It is often seen that along with stating the progress of the goal (for instance: “34% done”), one or more links or hints to how the progress can be improved is also provided.
 This will help keep the user on track and immediately move to the next task once one has been completed.

-There are several approaches on how to inform and celebrate that all sub-tasks and thus also the end-goal has been completed.
-One is simply to indicate that now all tasks has been completed (as in “Your profile is complete!”) along with a “100%” mark.
+There are several approaches to presenting and celebrating an end-goal state.
+One option is simply to indicate that all tasks have been completed (as in “Your profile is complete!”) along with a “100%” mark.
 Another is to award the user with a collectible achievement: a badge, trophy, or similar award that he or she can decorate his personal profile with and show off to his or her friends.

 A third way to celebrate completing the goal and its sub-tasks is to announce it in his or her profile feed, or even on a centralized site-wide feed.